MgMorshed123/ClientCarrer/README.md

 👉 **Update Application Status:** Change the status of job applications as needed.

 ### Additional Features:
-👉 **Authentication:** Secure user authentication with GitHub through NextAuth, ensuring safe sign-in/out and session management.
+👉 **Authentication:** Secure user authentication , ensuring safe sign-in/out and session management.

-👉 **Collaborative Text Editor:** Edit job descriptions and other text collaboratively with real-time updates (if applicable).

-👉 **Document Management:**
-   - **Create Documents:** Create and manage documents related to job postings.
-   - **Delete Documents:** Remove documents that are no longer needed.
-   - **Share Documents:** Share documents with permissions for view or edit.
-   - **List Documents:** Display all documents with search and sorting functionalities.

-👉 **Comments:** Add inline and general comments for discussions on job postings and applications.

-👉 **Active Collaborators:** Show real-time presence indicators for active collaborators (if applicable).

-👉 **Notifications:** Receive notifications about job shares, new comments, and application updates.
+👉 **Data Management:** Ensure data is kept updated throughout the user session

 👉 **Responsive Design:** Optimized for seamless experience across all devices.

-## Installation
+## 🤸 Quick Start

 To get started with Career Canvas, follow these steps: